Organic Eprints frontpage

 Chable, Dr Véronique (2002) An Approach to Organic Plant Breeding of Cabbage and Cauliflower.
-Paper presented at 1st International Symposium on organic seed production and plant breeding – ECO-PB (European Consortium for Organic Plant Breeding) Organic seed production and plant breeding – strategies, problems and perspectives, Berlin, 21-22 November 2002.
+Paper at: 1st International Symposium on organic seed production and plant breeding – ECO-PB (European Consortium for Organic Plant Breeding) Organic seed production and plant breeding – strategies, problems and perspectives, Berlin, 21-22 November 2002.

 Summary